 After watching several episodes of the Orville, Seth McFarland’s latest TV series, I finally actually loved one of the episodes.
 There were two previous parts one and two episodes where Isaac, the robot (think Commander Data) becomes deactivated.
-He ends up starting an all-out war with earth in this episode.
+He ends up starting an all-out war with the earth in this episode.
 It was sad, funny, action-packed and interesting.
 It added a layer of action I never expected.

 The not so hidden base message of this whole story is one of inclusion and acceptance.
 In fact, this is sort of Seth McFarland’s modus operandi.
-In his story telling and in this series, robots are now dating real women.
+In his storytelling and in this series, robots are now dating real women.
 There is also a woman who is the muscle of the group.
 She has superhuman strength because she was born on a planet with extreme gravity like Superman.
 The point is, he usually has an idea associated with many of his episodes of how to be or how not to be as a human.

 This episode, The Orville lasting Impressions, it is like all others, Seth takes every available opportunity at comedy and does it well.
 I mean seriously, the movie, “A 1000 Ways to Die in The Old West”, holy crap that is funny.
 However, somehow, the Family Guy creator has recently taken his comedic genius to a different place.
 I have followed him for years and have not seen him seriously explore drama in such a layered way.
 While he has taken opportunities to use comedy to bring humility to drama.
 This series is the first time I have been aware that he actually went there.
 He disconnected comedy and allowed the vulnerability of judgment of his storytelling and intellect to become present.